rianwouters/cfn-customresources/README.md

 As an example, the APIGatewayDeployment class uses this base class with custom delete parameters.

 Updating a resource is implemented by first trying to delete the current resource.
 In any case a new resource is created.
+Note that in case the resource cannot be deleted, cloudformation will normally delete it in its cleanup phase if the resource that was referring to it, has freed its reference.

 ### CustomUpdatableAWSResource
 A CustomAWSResource that updates a resource by using the update<Resource> method of the associated SDK service.